zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/destinationtablename-property-must-be-set.md

 This error can be caused for two reasons:

-- You never provided any value to the DestinationTableName property (empty by default)
+- You never provided any value to the DestinationTableName property (The default value = empty)
 - You provided an empty string value has been provided to the DestinationTableName property

 How to Fix